 This book is currently available for preorder.
-TSHA expects Inside the Texas Revolution to ship Spring 2021.
+TSHA expects Inside the Texas Revolution to ship in August 2021.

 “Inside the Texas Revolution: The Enigmatic Memoir of Herman Ehrenberg will be of profound and enduring interest to specialists in the field, and will also likely attract a readership among the general audience of those interested in Texas history.
 It must also be said that the scholarship is so sound that the book resulting from this manuscript will be just as useful to specialists fifty, seventy-five, or even one hundred years from now as it is today.
 The manuscript is, in that regard, timeless.” –Light Townsend Cummins, Bryan Professor Emeritus, Austin College and former State Historian of Texas